openshift/cluster-support-bot/CONTRIBUTING.md

 * go to slack.com and create a new workspace.
 For example, `< your name >`
 * create your account and set your password
 * go to https://api.slack.com/apps and create a new development app.
 Name can be something like `< yourname > cluster support`.
 Choose the workspace you just created.
 * click on the app name and go to Bot Users.
-Add a development bot, for example, `cluster-support-bot`
+Add a development bot, for example, `cluster-support`
 * click on OAuth & Permissions and install the bot to your workspace
 * copy the Bot User OAuth Access Token and export it to `SLACK_BOT_TOKEN`: